hashicorp/terraform-website/content/source/docs/enterprise/workspaces/run-api.html.md

 The most significant difference in this workflow is that TFE _does not_ fetch configuration files from version control.
 Instead, your own tooling must upload the configurations as a `.tar.gz` file.
 This allows you to work with configurations from unsupported version control systems, automatically generate Terraform configurations from some other source of data, or build a variety of other integrations.

+The provided script is not intended for production use, and instead, should be treated as an example for building your own client.
+The [tfe-cli](https://github.com/hashicorp/tfe-cli#push-terraform-configurations) is recommended if you are not building your own client.

 ## Pushing a New Configuration Version

 Pushing a new configuration to an existing workspace is a multi-step process.
 These steps will walk through each step in detail, using an example bash script to illustrate.